This article was updated on July 17, 2018.

 You can use big data to, for instance, optimize your scheduling.
 You can look at sales and productivity levels and schedule just the right people at the right times.
 By harnessing your own data, you can make your scheduling efficient and productive — and ease managers' unenviable task of creating individual weekly schedules for staff.

 Most think of social media as a way to interact, but your organization should look at it as a source of big data.
-A survey by the Society for Human Resource Management and Ascendo found that 65 percent of companies are hiring through social media.
+TLNT reports that the Society for Human Resource Management found that 65 percent of organizations are hiring through social media.
 You can utilize this categorized intelligence to find your new employees.
 According to Forbes, when Hard Rock Cafe needed to staff an entire new location in Florence, Italy, in four weeks, they did it with Facebook and a recruiting app called Work4 Labs.
 The app collected data on local people who liked Rock and Roll, who the company then targeted with job ads.
 The strategy paid off and they hired the 120 people they needed in time.

 Who are your most effective employees?
 The most team-oriented?
 The person who sells the most?
 The latter is one that businesses can easily quantify.
 Businesses have used sales data for years to assess their employees.
 However, with available tools and data you can now learn so much more: Who is collaborating?
 Who is truly productive?
 How much time are your people really spending in meetings?